Can the world be reconstructed through the fusion of personal and social change? We say yes. Here's to another year of Transformation.

 Marrying a rich inner life dedicated to the cultivation of loving kindness and compassion with the practice of new forms of politics, economics and social activism is the key to transformation, but how this will actually work is anybody’s guess.
 Those who think they already have the answers waiting to be rolled out in detail are either fools or liars.
 Transformation is not another good-news magazine, but a place to engage with each-other about the realities and struggles of the radical imagination.

 All great stories are love stories in one form or another, but the story of love and justice has not yet been told.
 With your help we aim to put that right.
-Welcome, for a second time, to Transformation.
+Welcome to another year of Transformation.